 Thank you for stopping by!

-Blogger, fieldtrip expert, social media guru, homeschool speaker, master naturalist, art enthusiast, literacy advocate, hiker and geocacher, shutterbug, traveler, zebra (Ehlers Danlos and POTs)!
+Blogger, fieldtrip expert, social media guru, homeschool speaker, master naturalist, art enthusiast, literacy advocate, hiker and geocacher, shutterbug, traveler, and zebra (Ehlers Danlos and POTs)!

 We have been homeschooling since 2011 and our kids have never been to public school.
 Our daughter is 14 yrs old and an aspiring Game Warden and artists.
 And our son is 12 yrs and an aspiring video game developer and birdwalk guide.
 We lived in Georgia for 18 yrs before relocating to Tempe, Arizona for health/medical reasons.